irenealgi/readbelow/_posts/2016-02-15-reviewing-the-challenging-ada-or-ardor.md

 date: 2016-02-15 00:00:00 Z
 layout: post
 image: "/assets/images/adaorardor.jpg"
+excerpt: A book review of one of Nabokov's most complex and longest books
 ---

 Published two weeks after his seventieth birthday, _Ada, or Ardor_ is one of Nabokov's greatest masterpieces, the glorious culmination of his career as a novelist.
 It tells a love story troubled by incest.
 But more: it is also at once a fairy tale, epic, philosophical treatise on the nature of time, parody of the history of the novel, and erotic catalogue. _Ada, or Ardor_ is no less than the supreme work of an imagination at white heat (from Goodreads).